Hernández, Tellez HR, Jays beat Indians 4-1 in opener

 The Blue Jays begin playing their home games in Buffalo at their Triple-A affiliate on Tuesday night against Miami.
 Manager Charlie Montoyo planned to visit Sahlen Field on Sunday night after the team flew in from Cleveland.
 The team is scheduled to work out Monday.
 The Blue Jays played 26 games in Buffalo last season.

 The Blue Jays played their first 21 home games this season at their spring training site in Dunedin, Florida.
+Toronto also hopes to be playing finally having a home crowd advantage, which wasn’t the case in Florida.

+“Those last four games against the Rays at home in Dunedin, they were all cheering for the Rays, technically in our home stadium,” Stripling said.
+“To have fans in the stands that are cheering for us and want us to win, that will be a big difference.”

 TRAINER’S ROOM